OUR LEH CAMP

-In the midst of this beautiful area of natural vegetation, and with minimum disruption to the land, we have managed to find sympathetic space for camping in 5 tents, 3 cottages, activities and a dining hall .
+In the midst of this beautiful area of natural vegetation, and with minimum disruption to the land, we have managed to find sympathetic space for a stay in several rooms, activities and a dining hall.
 Many small animals and over 200 hundred types of birds depend on the wild berries that grow on our land.
 We strive to keep in harmony with the wildlife.

 Check-out is at 11am and Check-in is at 2pm.
 If your room is unoccupied on arrival we will strive to check you in as early as possible.